MrWillCom/awesome/README.md

 *   [pomber/git-history](https://github.com/pomber/git-history) - Quickly browse the history of a file from any git repository

 *   [atom/atom](https://github.com/atom/atom) - :atom: The hackable text editor

-*   [gitalk/gitalk](https://github.com/gitalk/gitalk) - Gitalk is a modern comment component based on Github Issue and Preact.

 ## miscellaneous